caksoylar/keymap-drawer/README.md

   ```

   Currently combos, hold-taps (including custom ones), layer names and sticky keys (`&sk`/`&sl`) can be determined via parsing.
   For layer names, the value of the `label` property will take precedence over the layer's node name if provided.

   > **Warning**
   >
-  > Parsing rules currently require that your keymap have nodes named `keymap` and `combos` that are nested one-level deep from the root.
-(These conditions hold for most keymaps by convention.)
+  > Parsing rules currently require that your keymap have nodes named `keymap` and `combos` that are nested one level-deep from the root.
+  > (These conditions hold for most keymaps by convention.)

 ### Tweaking the produced keymap representation